VinceZK/Logon/README.md

 Besides the basic user information, the "identity" is also attached with authorization derived from the assigned permission.
 It is then use [node-authorization](https://github.com/VinceZK/authorization) to utilize authorization checks.

-You can write your own logon logic, and register it with "passport.use()" function, which will overwrite the default.
+You can write your own logon logic, and register it with "passport.use()" function.

 ### The Default Routes
-The default router is already registered with following routes.
+The default router(`server/router.js`) is created as following.
-You can further append your routes to it.
+`Auth.ensureAuthenticated` is used to protect endpoints that need to pass the authentication.
-However, these routes will be protected by "Auth.ensureAuthenticated" if it starts with '/api/' to prohibit the unauthorized accesses.
+You can import the default router into your route table `const router = require('ui-logon').Router`.
 ```javascript
 // Basic login with username & password
 router.post('/api/logon', Auth.logon);